3.4

 Halal summary

-A halal certificate is clearly visible on the premises of this restaurant.
+A halal certificate is clearly visible on the premises.
 All food at this restaurant is certified halal.

 Fully halal